-Eletrobras-Centrais Elétricas S.A.: Member of the Fiscal Council since 2017 and Chairwoman since 2019; Financial Specialist from 2017 to 2019; Centro de Integração Empresa Escola (Company School Integration Center) - CIEE: Member of the Board of Directors since 2020 and Alternate Member of the Fiscal Council from 2018 to 2020; Companhia Siderúrgica Nacional S.A.: Member of the Fiscal Council from 2019 to 2020; PPE Fios Esmaltados S.A.: Member of the Board of Directors from 2018 to 2019; Sociedade Beneficente de Senhoras- Hospital Sírio Libanês: Member of the Fiscal Council since 2018; Investimentos e Participações S.A.
-Invepar: Alternate Member of the Fiscal Council since 2019; Bardella S.A.: Alternate Member of the Fiscal Council since 2019; Bardella S.A.
+Eletrobras-Centrais Elétricas S.A.: Member of the Fiscal Council since 2017 and Chairwoman since 2019; Financial Specialist from 2017 to 2019; Centro de Integração Empresa Escola (Company School Integration Center) - CIEE: Member of the Board of Directors since 2020 and Alternate Member of the Fiscal Council from 2018 to 2020; Companhia Siderúrgica Nacional S.A.: Member of the Fiscal Council from 2019 to 2020; PPE Fios Esmaltados S.A.: Member of the Board of Directors from 2018 to 2019; Sociedade Beneficente de Senhoras- Hospital Sírio Libanês: Member of the Fiscal Council since 2018; Investimentos e Participações S.A - Invepar: Alternate Member of the Fiscal Council since January 2021; Petrobrás Petróleo Brasileiro S.A.: Alternate Member of the Fiscal Council from 2019 to 2020; OI S.A.: Alternate Member of the Fiscal Council since 2019; Bardella S.A.
 Indústrias Mecânicas: Member of the Fiscal Council from 2015 to 2018; Dohler S.A.: Alternate Member of the Fiscal Council from 2017 to 2018; Pettenati S.A.
 Indústria Têxtil: Member of the Board of Directors in 2015